ChrisWiegman/chriswiegman.com/content/about.md

 ## What I’m doing now

-* Building [DevKit](https://wpengine.com/devkit/ "WP Engine's DevKit local development environment") and [Local](https://localbyflywheel.com/) in GoLang, TypeScript and PHP for [WP Engine](https://wpengine.com/ "WP Engine managed WordPress hosting").
+* Building Paid tools for [Local](https://localbyflywheel.com/) in GoLang and PHP for [WP Engine](https://wpengine.com/ "WP Engine managed WordPress hosting").
 * Working on new articles and posts for ChrisWiegman.com
+* Trying to put together new talks for 2020 and beyond
 * Building a life-logging site to track the data I want in a privacy-friendly way using WordPress
 * Improving my physical and mental health with a combination of exercise and attempting to eat better
 * Slowly learning German with [Duolingo](https://wieg.co/duolingo "Duolingo language learning app")
 * Trying to end my addition to big-tech

-_Updated November 27, 2019_
+_Updated December 24, 2019_

 [My resume is available online here](http://wieg.co/resume "Chris Wiegman's resume").